IdaAspen/final-project-maria-ida/README.md

 - Figma
 - Trello

-Link to the live backend: #
-Link to the live frontend: #
+Link to the live backend: `https://sagomaskinen.herokuapp.com/` Link to the live frontend: `sagomaskinen.netlify.app`